In this post I look at William Bridges’ ‘Transition Model of Change’, which reflects this idea of change over time.

 Transition and Change

-According to Bridges, you need to draw a distinction between change and transition.
+According to William Bridges‘ transition model of change, you need to draw a distinction between change and transition.

 Change is the event itself, something that is situational or external, e.g. the end of a project or a change of jobs.
 It might also be an external consequence that occurs when you change internally – for example, if you stand up to a domineering family member or boss for the first time.